Clayfield

 An assessment of population growth drivers in Clayfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Clayfield's population is approximately 11,641 as of February 2026.
-This figure represents an increase of 887 people from the 2021 Census count of 10,754.
-The growth is inferred from ABS estimated resident population data for June 2024 (11,622) and additional validated new addresses since the Census date.
-The population density ratio is 3,973 persons per square kilometer, placing Clayfield in the top 10% of locations assessed by AreaSearch.
-Between the 2021 Census and February 2026, Clayfield's population growth rate was 8.2%, which is within 1.7 percentage points of the national average (9.9%).
-Overseas migration contributed approximately 84.1% of overall population gains during this period.
+Based on AreaSearch's analysis, Clayfield's population is around 11,641 as of Feb 2026.
+This reflects an increase of 887 people (8.2%) since the 2021 Census, which reported a population of 10,754 people.
+The change is inferred from the estimated resident population of 11,622 from the ABS as of June 2024 and an additional 42 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,973 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Clayfield's 8.2% growth since the census positions it within 1.7 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 84.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Based on demographic trends and the latest annual ERP population numbers, Clayfield is expected to increase by approximately 735 persons by 2041, reflecting a total gain of 6.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of national statistical areas is expected, with the area expected to expand by 735 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 6.2% in total over the 17 years.

 Frequently Asked Questions - Population